 The Types of Dog Treats: An In-Depth Look

 When it comes to the love language between you and your dog, we bet treats are on the list.
-Dog treats offer a valuable reward while your dog is learning and as a way to show your furry best friend just how much you care.
+Healthy treats offer a valuable reward while your dog is learning and as a way to show your furry best friend just how much you care.

 Choosing the right treat for your dog is doggone easy when you understand the difference between the types of dog treats.
 It’s even simpler when you learn how wildly different treats can be when it comes to their health benefits--or negative effects.